KyleWilliford/bemore/README.md

 Open up your slack client and try out the new commands!

-There are currently only 5 commands:
+These are the currently available commands:
-`/is_blacklisted [email]` Checks a given email string against a list of known disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains
+`/is_spam_domain [email, or domain]` Checks a given email/domain string against a list of known disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains.
+The domain is the only relevant piece - anything before the `@` is stripped out.

+`/is_in_phishtank [url]` Checks a given url against a list of known phishy urls, maintained here: https://www.phishtank.com/

-`/is_phishy [url]` Checks a given url against a list of known phishy urls, maintained here: https://www.phishtank.com/ and here https://openphish.com/phishing_feeds.html
+`/is_in_openphish [url]` Checks a given url against a list of known phishy urls, maintained here: https://openphish.com/phishing_feeds.html

 `is_zeus_domain [domain]` Checks a given domain against a list of known ZeuS trojan domains, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=baddomains